-The use of generative artificial intelligence (AI) in preparation of proposals is an emerging and complex issue.
-We encourage you to review and follow the Draft guidance on the use of artificial intelligence in the development and review of research grant proposals and, where applicable, disclose any use of generative AI in the preparation of the proposal.
+The use of generative artificial intelligence (Al) in preparation of proposals is an emerging and complex issue.
+We encourage you to review and follow the Draft guidance on the use of artificial intelligence in the development and review of research grant proposals.
 Individuals remain personally accountable for the complete contents of their application.